San Diego Juvenile Detention Sexual Abuse Lawsuits

 - Successful jury verdicts: Around $5 million or more

 Jury verdicts can lead to higher compensation, especially when there’s strong evidence of institutional cover-up or serious harm.
-However, trials also carry more unpredictability, emotional strain, and longer timelines compared to settlements.
+However, trials also involve greater unpredictability, emotional strain, and longer timelines than settlements.

 The best way to understand the potential value of your claim is to speak directly with a qualified attorney.
 A San Diego sexual abuse lawyer can review your case, explain your options, and help you move forward with confidence.